Aureoboletus russellii

-Aureoboletus russellii, commonly known as Russell's bolete, is a species of bolete fungus in the family Boletaceae.
+Aureoboletus russellii, commonly known as the jagged-stemmed bolete or Russell's bolete, is a species of bolete fungus in the family Boletaceae.
+The fruit bodies are characterized by their coarsely shaggy stem.
+The yellow-brown to reddish-brown caps are initially velvety, but become cracked into patches with age.

 An edible species, it is found in Asia and eastern North America, where it grows in a mycorrhizal association with oak, hemlock, and pine trees.
-Fruit bodies of the fungus are characterized by their coarsely shaggy stem.
-The yellow-brown to reddish-brown caps are initially velvety, but become cracked into patches with age.